As they enter Years 10, 11 & 12 our girls are deliberately prepared to launch confidently into life beyond Fairholme.

-Each Fairholme student is assisted in developing an individualised action plan as part of the SET Planning process, tailored to meet their personal aspirations, interests and potential.
+Through our dedicated Pathways Centre and the SET Planning process, each Fairholme student is assisted in mapping out an individualised action plan tailored to meet their personal aspirations, interests and potential.

 This can include assistance with: